rknightion/tailscale-node-remover/README.md

 ## Features

 - Specify a timeout in seconds after a node was last seen
-- Filter nodes by tags
+- Filter nodes by tags (inclusion)
+- Exclude specific tags from deletion
+- Dry-run mode to preview deletions without actually removing nodes
 - Specify your tailnet, if you have multiple in one account
 - Set a different API url
-- Get the removed nodes as a github action output
+- Get the removed nodes as a github action output with detailed information

 The [public Tailscale API](https://tailscale.com/api#tag/devices/GET/tailnet/{tailnet}/devices) does not tell you whether or not a node is connected.
 So we have to make a guess bases on when a node was last seen.